-The Criminal/Social Justice faculty members are working licensed attorneys, educators, and practitioners of law enforcement.
+The criminal and social justice faculty members are working licensed attorneys, educators and practitioners of law enforcement.
 Students enjoy close interaction between the faculty and their fellow students.
 They also have the freedom and flexibility to become involved in diverse opportunities to build professional contacts and explore areas of interest off-campus and within the community.
-Students are required to participate in the internship class; a collaboration with federal, state, county and local agencies that provides hands-on training and experience.
+Students are required to participate in the internship class, consisting of a collaboration with federal, state, county and local agencies that provides hands-on training and experience.

 This Christ-centered curriculum offers a broad overview of this growing field with multiple entry points into a career or specific advanced training in juvenile justice, security, probation, corrections, youth work or the courts.

 1 Select humanities electives from COM, ENG, ESL, FAR, HIS, HUM, LAN, MUS, PHI, or PRC.

 2 Select social science electives from ANT, CSJ, ECO, ESL, GEO, HIS, POL, PSY, or SOC.